 Most note-taking apps are decent PDF readers, Noteshelf is no exception.
 It doesn’t take much for a note-taking app to annotate PDFs because they already have great annotation tools.
 Noteshelf recognises contents pages in PDFs.
 This is a must-have for a PDF reader to ease your navigation through massive documents.
 You can view your bookmarked and tagged pages.
 It would be useful if we could see our annotated pages in Noteshelf.

-Noteshelf supports hyperlinks.
-You can deactivate them, to avoid triggering them when you’re annotating your PDFs.
+Noteshelf supports hyperlinks that you can deactivate to avoid triggering them when you’re annotating your PDFs.
 It would be better if you could access the hyperlink deactivating settings from within the app’s workspace.
-At the moment, there are just too many steps to access them.
+At the moment there are just too many steps to access them.

 - Change the Page Template.
 It changes only your current page.
-Meaning, in Noteshelf, you can have different page templates in one Notebook.
+In Noteshelf, you can have different page templates in one notebook.

 - Rotate your pages.

 - Skip to a specific page.
 The app tells you how many pages your document has and you just skip right to the page.

 - Disable your stylus or pick a different one (Adonit or Wacom).
 You can turn on pressure sensitivity to improve your writing in the app.

 - Customise the double tap on the Apple Pencil 2 to show your

 - Create Siri Shortcuts.

 - Lock it.